Can anyone tell me the exact difference between relieving letter and No objection certificate? Regards, Shraddha

 From United States, Saint Peters

 Relieving Order - The phrase itself clearly indicates relieving from the assignment either permanently or temporarily.
-Normally will be given at the time of resigning, undergoing training, deputation.
-I.e the incumbent is freed from the clutches of the organization.
+Normally, it will be given at the time of resigning, undergoing training, or deputation.
+That is, the incumbent is freed from the clutches of the organization.

 NOC- No Objection Certificate is issued from the authority concerned to the official for further action on the matter.
 NOC implies that the authorities concerned have no objection to act on the request placed by the official.